 Various video compression techniques have been invented and standardized in the past decades.
 Currently the most widely used technique is specified by H.264 standard.
 As the successor, H.265 has been proposed, standardized and implemented, waiting to replace H.264 in the future [13][14].

 H.264 and other popular compression methods are optimized for common video quality metrics such as Peak Signal to Noise Ratio (PSNR).
 PSNR is one most common measurement on the quality of digital videos.
 But it is not the best quality metric for all videos including microscopy videos that are feed into analysis algorithms [12].
 Based on the goal of an analysis, an algorithm may require extremely high-level preservation of details in part of the video, which exceeds the quality requirement for human visual system (HVS).
-On the other hand, certain part of the video that is not relevant to the analysis may be completely ignored by the algorithm.
+On the other hand, certain part of the video not relevant to the analysis may be completely ignored by the algorithm.
 As a consequence, a different measurement of quality should be used to evaluate the quality of a compressed microscopy video.
 This then leads to the design of a new compression method on microscopy videos.

 A novel microscopy video compression method that is designed with respect to a video analysis algorithm should have the following essential features: in compression, it should preserve the information in a microscopy video that is critical to the analysis.
-It should also do its best effort to discover the information in the video that is not relevant to the analysis, and greatly compress it.
+It should also do its best to discover the information in the video that is not relevant to the analysis, and greatly compress it.
 One previous work on exploring single confocal fluorescence microscopy images compression methods is presented in [15].
 In their work, they estimated signal to noise ratio (SNR) in microscopy images with the techniques described in [16][17].
 The compression was achieved by spatial downsampling, intensity downsampling and wavelet compression.

 A correlation-based microscopy compression method has been proposed in an earlier work [1].
 It can be considered as an example of the compression technique designed with respect to the analysis.
-In their experiments, they used a program called Video Spot Tracker [18] that tracks the moving beads in a given video.
+In these experiments, we used a program called Video Spot Tracker [18] that tracks the moving beads in a given video.
 A correlation-based threshold is used to detect the critical information (foreground) in a video.
 The foreground is then refined and losslessly stored in the compressed video.
 The remaining part is compressed by storing the temporal mean of that pixel location.
-They evaluated their results and show that their method can get at most 100x compression without introducing error on the analysis result.
-As a comparison, they showed that H.264 compression yields a smaller compression ratio and changes the analysis result.
+They evaluated their results and show that their method can get at most 100x compression without any change to analysis results.
+As a comparison, they showed that H.264 compression either yields a smaller compression ratio (lossless) or changes the analysis result (lossy).

 The idea of evaluating the quality of a video based on analysis algorithms can be found in [12].
 In their paper, the video analysis routine is a set of computer vision algorithms: face recognition, face detection and face tracking.
 They used H.264 to compress video multiple times with various quality settings to generate a set of compressed video.
 They discovered that the face recognition and face detection result does not change much until they reach a particular low quality setting.
 Before that, a compressed video can generate low quality compressed videos that keep the similar face recognition and detection result as the original video.
 Experiments have also been performed on tracking faces in a set of compressed videos with a certain portion of frames dropped.
-They then proposed that mutual information and blackness are the two computed values that better correlates to the qualities of these analysis results that they can be considered as metrics.
+They then proposed that mutual information and blackness are the two computed values that better correlate to the qualities of these analysis results that they can be considered as metrics.